ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ~~~
 struct {
-  opaque helper_state<0..2^16>;
   Transition seq<1..2^16-1>;
+  opaque tag[32];
 } AggregateResp;
 ~~~

 The sequence of Transition messages corresponds to the ReportShare sequence of the AggregateInitReq.
 The order of these sequences MUST be the same (i.e., the nonce of the first Transition MUST be the same as first ReportShare and so on).
+`tag` is an HMAC-SHA256 tag over the serialized message, excluding the `tag` field itself, computed using the `agg_auth_key` shared by the aggregators.
-The `helper_state` field is an opaque byte string the helper can use to keep track of state across aggregate requests.
-The helper's response to the leader is an HTTP 200 OK with an Aggregate message of type `agg_resp` and with the AggregateResp as the payload.
+The helper's response to the leader is an HTTP 200 OK whose body is the AggregateResp.

 After verifying the authentication tag, the leader handles the AggregateResp as follows.
 It first checks that the sequence of Transition messages corresponds to